Anatomy of Separation

 The Failure

 Peter, who had declared he would die with Jesus, denied Him three times.
 "And Peter said, Man, I do not know what you say.
-And immediately, while he was speaking, a cock crowed.
+And immediately, while he yet spoke, the cock sounded.
 And turning, the Lord looked at Peter.
 And Peter remembered the word of the Lord" (Luke 22:60-61).
 The look exchanged between them broke Peter.

 Peter's Response vs. Judas' Response

-Peter: "And going outside, he wept bitterly" (Luke 22:62).
+Peter: "And going outside, Peter wept bitterly" (Luke 22:62).
 He stayed with the other disciples despite his shame.

-Judas: "Going away, he hanged himself" (Matthew 27:5).
+Judas: "And going away he hanged himself" (Matthew 27:5).
 He isolated and self-destructed.

 The difference?
 Peter turned toward the community and toward Jesus in his failure; Judas turned away.